BitMax Token (BTMX) Market Capitalization Tops $1.22 Billion

-BitMax Token (CURRENCY:BTMX) traded up 7% against the US dollar during the 1-day period ending at 23:00 PM ET on September 6th.
-BitMax Token has a total market capitalization of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
-One BitMax Token coin can now be purchased for about $1.85 or 0.00003421 BTC on major cryptocurrency exchanges.
-Over the last week, BitMax Token has traded up 35.9% against the US dollar.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the US dollar during the 1 day period ending at 14:00 PM ET on September 10th.
+BitMax Token has a total market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+One BitMax Token coin can now be bought for $1.85 or 0.00003421 BTC on exchanges.
+In the last seven days, BitMax Token has traded 35.9% higher against the US dollar.

 About BitMax Token